-While political opinions is mostly reduced to a single dimension in most research, many studies find that political cannot be adequately summarized with a single dimension or that this dimension differs between time and place (Borbáth & Gessler, 2020; Carmines et al., 2012; Feldman & Johnston, 2014; Malka et al., 2014; Prosser, 2016; Swedlow, 2008; Wojcik et al., 2021).
+While political opinions is mostly reduced to a single dimension in most research, many studies find that political opinions cannot be adequately summarized with a single dimension or that this dimension differs between time and place (Borbáth & Gessler, 2020; Carmines et al., 2012; Feldman & Johnston, 2014; Malka et al., 2014; Prosser, 2016; Swedlow, 2008; Wojcik et al., 2021).
 Although a detailed analysis is out of scope of the present study, we wanted to examine whether our findings of nonlinear effects on the general factor (first dimension) were due to bias from unmodeled dimensions (a variant of omitted variable bias).
 To determine the number of factors to extract, we used parallel analysis, scree plots, and a variety of other methods.
 These suggested somewhere between 1 and 7 factors.
 We fit 6 additional models using the oblimin rotation, thus allowing for the dimensions to be correlated (using the fa function from the psych package (Revelle, 2024)).
 After this, we examined the factor loadings to tentatively label the factors identified.
 After extracting 5 factors, further factors did not lend themselves to interpretation or had too few items with salient loadings (the 5th factor in the 5-factor model had only 2 items with salient loadings), so we did not further analyze the results from the 6 and 7-factor solutions.
-Figure 6 shows the correlations between these political dimensions and our key variables.